 Hey folks, I’m Alex the Treasurer – it’s my job to manage the MCR’s finances and the Ball budget.
-We’re always trying to find money to support people with ideas for improving student life here, so if you have an idea for an event/society/purchase then make sure to get in touch with me or Flo!
+We’re always trying to find money to support people with ideas for improving student life here, so if you have an idea for an event/society/purchase then make sure to get in touch with me or Claire!

-I’m studying for an MSc in Development Economics and spend much of the rest of my time on a hockey pitch, a football pitch or with the Artificial Intelligence and Blockchain societies.
+I’m studying for an DPhil in Development Economics and spend much of the rest of my time on a hockey pitch, a football pitch or with the Artificial Intelligence and Blockchain societies.
 If you ask me for an interesting fact about myself, I’d probably say that I (was once) the Junior World Bog Snorkelling Triathlon Champion (seriously – google it, bog snorkelling actually exists and is hilarious).

 Anne Nierobisch – Welfare and Equality Officer